The Soemtron ETR224 Calculator

 3. One in the hands of a private collector in Sömmerda.

-4. And the fourth machine in the Museum für Historische Bürotechnik in Naunhof.
+4. A machine in the Museum für Historische Bürotechnik in Naunhof.

 Soemtron logo